22mahmoud/maw.sh/src/blog/build-a-blog-with-svelte-and-markdown/index.md

 Voila, 🎉 the application now up and running.

-{% Image "src/blog/build-a-blog-with-svelte-and-markdown/bg1.jpeg", "screenshot of the home page for sapper boilerplate" %}
+{% Image src="./bg1.jpeg", alt="screenshot of the home page for sapper boilerplate" %}

 Let's open the project in your favorite editor. and go to the `blog` folder inside the `src/routes`.